 The second law of thermodynamics states, that in a closed system, i.e. a system which cannot exchange matter or energy with its environment, entropy can never decrease.
 When entropy stays constant, the associated processes are reversible, when it increases, the associated processes are irreversible.

 Imagine we observe a small, red ball rolling down from the edge of a symmetric, smooth valley.
 Further imagine that the whole system is closed, i.e. cannot exchange matter or energy with its surroundings (think of a very well isolated, air-tight box).
 The initial situation is pictured here:

 Now imagine, there is no friction.
 A good approximation would be an incredibly smoothly rolling ball on a perfectly smooth slope in a vacuum.
 In this case, the ball might rise to (almost) the same height on the opposite side of the valley, turn there and roll back to (almost) its initial position.
-If I were to record a video of the process on my phone and play it forwards and back backwards, I couldn’t tell which was the right direction.
+If I were to record a video of the process and play it forwards and backwards, I couldn’t tell which was the right direction.
 Here’s what that might look like:

 If I were to record a video of this process, everyone would instantly spot if I played it backwards.
 It just never happens (without any magic trick or external force involved) that a ball sitting at the bottom of a valley suddenly begins moving, acquiring more and more momentum and rolling higher and higher up the slope.
 Just watch the following illustration: